exeldro/com.insights.aggregate/README.md

 Aggregations are made per hour, day, week, month or year
 ### Position
 Position in the period the aggregation is logged.
-Usually the same position as the insight(s) you are aggregation from.
 ### Method
 The aggregation method.
 * Sum of all values in the period